thomasmdickinson/lab-soc-about/policy/conduct.md

 * Descriptive alt text should be added to images whenever possible.
 * Frequent repeated boosting of bot accounts is not encouraged.
+* The secret word to prove you read this code of conduct is "skeleton."

 ## License and Acknowledgements